 Please see below guide for Parents for National Careers Week 2021 Parents Guide to National Careers Week 2021 Find an apprenticeship https://www.gov.uk/apply-apprenticeship Apprentice vacancies https://amazingapprenticeships.com/vacancies/ Apprentice parents pack https://www.thevictoryacademy.org.uk/wp-content/uploads/2020/07/Parent-Pack-July-2020.pdf Apprentice…

 Curriculum Offer and Application Process At The Victory Academy Sixth Form, students benefit from a broad range of academic, vocational and applied subject choices, ensuring a secure platform is provided for young people subsequently to pursue a…

 As a young adult in a professional environment, students attending The Victory Academy Sixth Form are expected to dress appropriately.
 The Academy Dress Code will enable students to project a professional, businesslike image whilst at the…

 All students within the Sixth Form have the opportunity to take part in a range of extra activities to support and enrich their studies.
 Students choose which activities to join in with according to their particular…

 Facilities in the Sixth Form differ from the main school.
 Sixth Formers are provided with facilities which enable them to be more independent.
 In addition to space for study, there is a Common Room with a…

-The Victory Academy has partnered with Pro Soccer to create a Football Academy for students joining our Sixth Form.
-This is great news for 15-16 year old boys in Medway and the surrounding areas who are…
+The Victory Academy has partnered with APD to create a Football Academy for students joining our Sixth Form.
+This is great news for 15-16 year old boys in Medway and the surrounding areas who are keen…